Introduction to the BFA Acting Program

 The below information will provide prospective student with an understanding of the challenging task they are undertaking when choosing the Acting BFA degree program, as well as the exceptional quality and standards of the program they are considering.

-If you have further questions or would like to set up a meeting to visit the campus, observe classes and meet with an advisor, please contact:
+If you have further questions or would like to set up a meeting to visit the campus, observe classes and meet with an advisor, please contact the Theatre/Dance office.

 Lower division BFA Acting students can expect varying student teacher ratios, based on subject matter, and classroom and faculty resources available.
 Lower division performance courses are typically from 14:1 to 24:1.